blackbaud/skyux/CONTRIBUTING.md

 ### Developer setup

 1. Fork the repo into your own GitHub repo.
 1. Create a branch off of `main`.
-Name it after the feature to contribute, and use kebab-case (e.g. `my-new-feature`).
+Name it after the feature to contribute, and use kebab-case (`my-new-feature`).
 1. Clone your repo locally and run `nvm use` to ensure you have the preferred version of Node.js installed.
 Then run `npm install` to install all required dependencies.
-For more information on prerequisites, see [SKY UX prerequisites](https://developer.blackbaud.com/skyux/learn/get-started/prereqs).
+For more information on prerequisites, see [SKY UX prerequisites](https://developer.blackbaud.com/skyux/learn/get-started).

 ### Request a preliminary review